BACK ROADS & BACK STORIES WITH RAY ISLE - THE LAND OF PROMISE

 A NEW CHAPTER BEGINS

-Terra de Promissio has been dedicated to growing Sonoma Coast Pinot Noir grapes for multiple premium wineries such as Castello di Amorosa, Domaine Della, Dutcher Crossing, Hanzell, Kistler, Kosta Browne, Notre Vin, Senses, Soliste, Spell Estate, Whetstone and Williams Selyem.
+Terra de Promissio has been dedicated to growing Sonoma Coast Pinot Noir grapes for multiple premium wineries such as Castello di Amorosa, Domaine Della, Dutcher Crossing, Freideman, Gary Ferrall, Hanzell, Kistler, Kosta Browne, MacRostie, Senses, Soliste, Spell Estate and Williams Selyem.

 Over the years, we have made a few barrels to serve to family and friends visiting us at the vineyard.
 After many requests from these same family and friends, we finally made our own wine in 2013 and named it Land of Promise.